-We said before that if you work actively in your company your shares a probably qualified, which is when the 3:12 rules are applied.
+We said before that if you work actively in your company your shares are probably qualified, which is when the 3:12 rules apply.
 But there are situations where your shares are not qualified, which means an entirely different set of rules.
 The most common case is if you’re not active in the company, or more precisely if you aren’t “important for the profit generation” in the company.
 The Swedish term is “verksam i betydande omfattning”.
 Maybe you own shares but you only participate in a couple of board meetings each year.
 Or your company owns real estate, but the entire operation is handled by a real estate management company and you don’t lift a finger.

 If your shares are unqualified, we can forget everything we said above about gränsbelopp – instead you pay 25% flat tax on all dividends and capital gains, regardless of the amount.

 Some business owners accumulate profits in their company and eventually want to retire, go passive in their company and pay out all profits at 25% tax.
 But there’s a five year “quarantine” meaning you have to be passive for five years before your shares become unqualified.
 Some people put their company aside for five years in order to later pay out profits at 25% tax.

 If the company has external passive owners with at least 30% ownership (more preceisely, if they have the right to at least 30% of dividends), all shares in the company become unqualified.
 A common example could be an investor who doesn’t work in the company, but owns 30% or more of the shares.